 GO Car Wash Acquires Pirate’s Cove Car Wash Site in San Antonio, TX

-SAN ANTONIO, TX — GO Car Wash has acquired a Pirate’s Cove Car Wash site in Schertz, TX, a suburb of San Antonio, continuing its aggressive multi-pronged growth strategy into new North American markets.
-GO Car Wash will now own 33 locations in three diverse markets across the United States.
+SAN ANTONIO, TX — GO Car Wash has acquired a Pirate’s Cove Car Wash site in Schertz, TX, a suburb of San Antonio, continuing its aggressive expansion in the Greater San Antonio Region.
+GO Car Wash will now operate 33 locations in three diverse markets across the United States.

-“We are thrilled to continue expanding our footprint throughout the San Antonio market.
+“We are thrilled to continue expanding our footprint throughout the Greater San Antonio Region.
 This acquisition marks our eighth location in San Antonio as we swiftly grow our presence there.
 We look forward to bringing Pirate’s Cove Car Wash into the GO Car Wash family,” said Brett Meinberg, COO of GO Car Wash.

 GO Car Wash, a multi-regional car wash company, is rapidly expanding, acquiring and developing growing clusters of customer-centric car washes in some of North America’s most prosperous cities.

-“We plan to continue our rapid growth in the San Antonio markets as we have in each market we’ve entered,” said Bill Derwin, CEO of GO Car Wash.
+“We plan to continue our rapid growth in the Greater San Antonio Region as we have in each market we’ve entered,” said Bill Derwin, CEO of GO Car Wash.
 “This Pirate’s Cove Car Wash was built consistent with our approach to express car wash layouts.
 Kevin Chandler has done an excellent job building and opening this wash and we are excited to take ownership.”